vanderbiltrobotics/RoboticsIntelligenceWiki/mechanical/machining/bandsaw.md

 3. Turn off the blade

 ## Horizontal Bandsaw
 A horizontal bandsaw holds the workpiece still while the blade swings down through the piece.
+It is often used to cut long materials such as pipes, bars, and L-bracket stock material.

 # Materials